SeanEngineering/JavaStepperControl/README.md

 - G21 - sets movement to metric
 - G28 - Returns machine to zero point
 - G4 - Select working datum

+## Known Errors
+- During real world testing, an error will generally lead to the JVM crashing.